coreybutler/common-api/README.md

 app.post('/endpoint/:id', Endpoint.validNumericId, ...)
 ```

-Assures that `:id` is a valid numeric value.
+Assures `:id` is a valid numeric value.
 This also supports a query parameter, such as `/endpoint?id=12345`.

 ### validStringId